-Daliya can be a wholesome breakfast for your lazy mornings.
+For those lazy mornings, Daliya can be a healthy meal option for breakfast.
 Daliya is made from broken wheat which is rich in fiber, hence helping us in digestion .
 It is deficient in calories and increases the rate of metabolism.
 You can use soya milk to make it even healthier or you can make daliya by tossing some veggies with it.

 4. Idli sambhar